kk-swami/notes_on_papers/NLP/elmo_peters_2018/Elmo_peters_2018.md

     Image credit equation 1 in paper

     Note : This is similar to the attention formulation, except that for attention, weighted sum of hidden representations across tokens is obtained, here , for each token weighted sum of hidden representations across layers is obtained
+    The parameters gamma and s are learned during the task. s are softmax normalized.

-3) In context of a supervised model, freeze the weights of biLM, for each token concatenate ELMO vector ELMOktask with xk, and pass {xk;ELMOktask} to task RNN.
+3) In context of a supervised model, freeze the weights of biLM, for each token concatenate ELMO vector ELMOktask with xk (a pre-trained word or character embedding based representation of token k such as w2vec, glove, etc), and pass {xk;ELMOktask} to task RNN.
 For some tasks like SNLI and SQUAD, include ELMO at output of RNN too !
 Concatenate ELMOk with hk

 4) A moderate amount of dropout is added to ELMo